Odair15Below/itbr-calculator/README.md

 ## How to contribute?

-- Send an email to odairsk8@hotmail.com or get in touch via Whatsapp, you will be given acess to the backlog.
+- Send an email to odairsk8@hotmail.com or get in touch via Whatsapp, you will be given access to the backlog.
-- Choose one task from the backlog, express you interest in developing that task and it will be assigned to you.
+- Choose one task from the backlog, express your interest in developing that task and it will be assigned to you.
 - Developers are free to create their own solutions, however, are encouraged to discuss the solution with the community first.
 - When the feature is ready submit a PR (Pull Request) to the develop branch: https://github.com/Odair15Below/itbr-calculator/tree/develop.
 - The PR will be reviewed, and once approved will be merged into the calculator branch.